Amber colour palette

 Amber drops are used for mandala practice

-iconic baltic amber colour
+Iconic baltic amber colour

 Yellow Amber is the most common colour.
 The resin was flowing from trees in the heat of the sun and the volatile components of resin evaporated and made them turbid – thousands of small gas bubbles were formed.
 These bubbles defracted the light forming the yellow color.
-In one square millimeter of yellow Baltic amber could be 2500 gas bubbles 0.05-0.0025 mm. in diameter.
+In one square millimetre of yellow Baltic amber could be 2500 gas bubbles 0.05-0.0025 mm. in diameter.
 The more bubbles, the lighter the shade of yellow.

 Baltic amber has countless shades of colour – all malas are unique.